fredrik-bakke/kmall-csharp/README.md

 # kmall-csharp
-A WIP C# class library for reading and writing Kongsberg .kmall files.
+A work-in-progress C# class library for reading and writing Kongsberg .kmall files.

 **DISCLAIMER:**
 This library is largely untested.
 It has been used to read and write a handful of .kmall files, but with some errors.
 As of now there are a few identified issues.
-See [known issues](#known-issues).

 ### Example Usages